shihanng/dev.to/posts/look-postgresql/look-postgresql.md

 ---
 title: Looking into PostgreSQL DB's tables of your Development Environment
 published: false
-description: "A post showing how to access and visualize PostgreSQL database hosted in Docker container."
+description: 'A post showing how to access and visualize PostgreSQL database hosted in Docker container.'
 tags: Docker, PostgreSQL
 cover_image: ./assets/cover.png
 ---